HTenkanen/AISA/sources/notebooks/spatial_network_analysis_src.rst

 2       E         D       *edge for direction 2*
 ======= ========= ======= ======================

-.. admonition:: Discuss/solve together with your neighbor (max.
-10 minutes)
+.. admonition:: TASK 2 - Vote!
    :name: note

-   **TASK 2:** What is the shortest path from node **A** to **F** using the following graph?:

-    ADD IMAGE HERE.
+   The following routes are examples of paths with costs along the network.
+Which one is faster?
+Choose A or B.
+   (press **+** to open the questionnaire)

     .. container:: toggle

-        .. admonition:: Correct answer

-            ADD CORRECT ANSWER HERE.
+        .. admonition:: Questions (open in full screen if difficult to see)

+            .. raw:: html

+               <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQa8mUSXktDN0-PN22ohMps6oTxfLHLjly6ewhvcAAJm37dO9NNW8BHVy4oMe8sKIorNWOZJLM5dVf7/embed?start=false&loop=false&delayms=3000" frameborder="0" width="550" height="350" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 Next, we will continue, and see how to conduct shortest path analysis by walking/cycling using Python.